-These funds compromise of donations made specifically for use at the Alan Hudson Day Treatment Centre in Wisbech which is managed by the charity.
-Expenditure made from this fund all relates to the delivery of care at the Alan Hudson Day Treatment Centre.
-Funding received in previous years has been used to re develop the centre and garden area in order to provide a larger and improved space for patients.
-This has helped us develop our service to meet the needs of the patients in the Wisbech area which is in line with our objectives.
+These funds compromise of donations made specifically for use at the Alan Hudson Day Treatment Centre which is managed by the charity.
+Expenditure made from this fund relates to the delivery of care at the Alan Hudson Day Treatment Centre.
+Funding received in previous years has been used to re develop the centre and garden area to provide an improved space for patients.
+This has helped to develop our service to meet the needs of patients in the Wisbech area in line with our objectives.